 Converting a Cargo Trailer into a Travel Trailer – Mold Preventative, Low-Toxin Design

-I’m converting a small cargo trailer into a tiny trailer that can be used for sleeping and living.
-In the end, this model is only useful as a portable kitchen and bath.
-Other models are sturdier and may work better as insulated conversions.
+I tried to convert a small cargo trailer into a tiny trailer that can be used for sleeping and living.

 Side and roof vent (side vents are so small that they bring in very little air.
 The roof vent can only be wide open if it’s not raining).
-RV door lock that locks from the inside (vital) and barn doors that lock from the outside (easier to handle than the ramp door).
-You may want to move the lock to the inside when living in it.
-Front and roof are curved in this one.

 I recommend all of the products here, some products have affiliate programs and some do not.
 Upon purchase, I earn a small commission through affiliate links at no extra cost to you.